AiO-TSD/arduino-4-legged-robot/README.md

 4. Connect your Arduino Uno to your computer via USB.
 5. Select your board and port from the Tools menu.
 6. Upload the code to your Arduino.

+## Libraries

+- Servo by Michael Margolis, Arduino
+- RF24 by TMRh20